recallnet/recall-alpha-agent/README.md

 The **Alpha Service** runs as an **Express server** in a continuous loop, monitoring specific Twitter accounts for potential trading signals.

+## 🛠 Recall Service Workflow

+The **Recall Service** runs as an **Express server** in a continuous loop, periodically performing batch syncing jobs, transferring chain-of-thought logs from the local database to Recall.

 ### **🔄 Flow of Operations**

 1. The **agent scrapes** selected Twitter profiles for **new follows**.